e-hermoso/forge-cogopoints-crnumber/README.md

 5. Select *LMSCornerRecordRename.dll* that you built in the previous section.

 6. On the AutoCAD command line, enter OCPWRENAME.
 If the plug-in executes as designed, the CAD drawing file will be updated and generated.
 The file is typically saved in the folder that you most recently interacted with in AutoCAD.
-Note before running the command make sure the json file is path correctly check code line 34.
+Note before running the command make sure the json file is path correctly.